eclipse-lsp4j/lsp4j/documentation/README.md

 # Introduction

 A brief description for using LSP4J to develop a language server.
+On top of below explanation, a minimal working example with interaction between client and server is available in the _setup_ method of this [test](../org.eclipse.lsp4j/src/test/java/org/eclipse/lsp4j/test/launch/LauncherTest.java).

 # Implement your language server